 A prolonged squeeze on consumer spending is expected, and retailers aim to build resilience by bringing down costs in the supply chain states Caroline Ellis, Commercial Director of Advanced Supply Chain Group.

 2022 has clearly shown us that when it comes to predicting the future, change is the only certainty.
-But retailers have to plan ahead, and when it comes to 2023, their outlook is understandably cautious.
+But retailers have to plan, and when it comes to 2023, their outlook is understandably cautious.
 The Bank of England does not expect inflation to start falling significantly until the middle of next year, and for it to stay above the 2% target until late 2024.
 The government’s energy bill price cap will also be reviewed in the spring, adding to the uncertainty felt by consumers.

 We surveyed 100 UK retail chains with more than 250 employees in September, and their views about the length of time the current pressures on consumer spending will last, are in step with those of the Bank of England.
-Some 41% expect the cost of living crisis to negatively affect the sale of non-essential, non-food items for two to three years, while 20% expect a negative impact for one to two years.
+Some 41% expect the cost of the living crisis to negatively affect the sale of non-essential, non-food items for two to three years, while 20% expect a negative impact for one to two years.

-In terms of what this will mean in practise, almost half (49%) of respondents plan to change their retail strategies over the next two to three years.
+In terms of what this will mean in practice, almost half (49%) of respondents plan to change their retail strategies over the next two to three years.
 Within that group, 53% plan to change their pricing model to prioritise low-priced goods, 41% plan to rationalise and streamline their operations to bring down operating costs, and 33% plan to make their supply chains smaller to reduce mileage and costs.